hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 !!! note
     Always prefer to use Python packages that are centrally installed, which are available via the environment modules interface.
-    Modules are compiled and optimized for the HPC cluster, while packages installed with `pip` are not.
+    Software installations available via the modules interface are compiled and optimized for the HPC cluster, while packages installed with `pip` are not.
     To check if a package is available as a module, you can use the following command:

     ```bash